rfvgyhn/min-ed-launcher/README.md

 6. Copy and rename `MinEdLauncher.Bootstrap.exe` to `EDLaunch.exe`.
 This step is required because Epic doesn't allow changing the game's startup application.
 If someone knows how to modify the game's manifest file (`EliteDangerous/.egstore/*.manifest`), this could be avoided.
 Please open a [new issue] if you can help with this.
+This also means any time the game updates or you verify your game files, you'll have to replace `EDLaunch.exe` with `MinEdLauncher.Bootstrap.exe`.
 7. Update your launch options to auto start your preferred product
     1. Click _Settings_ in the Epic Games Launcher
     2. Scroll down to the _Manage Games_ section and click _Elite: Dangerous_